sokim1/Wettability_Metal-IonocovalentCeramic/README.md

 This repository provides two main components:

 - Metal-ionocovalent ceramic wettability dataset.
-- WettingAngleEstimator: Python code for predicting the wettability of arbitrary metal-ionocovalent ceramic pairs.
+- WettingAnglePredictor: Python code for predicting the wettability of arbitrary metal-ionocovalent ceramic pairs.

 The following paper describes the details of the machine learning model developed to predict the metal-ionocovalent ceramic wettability: [Machine Learning of Metal-Ceramic Wettability](https://doi.org/10.1016/j.jmat.2021.03.014)